 Savings and Taxes

 If you think a bad stretch for your trading will never occur, you are lying to yourself.
 You have not been honest with your limitations and the life circumstances that could arise over time to throw you off track.
 Sickness, deaths in the family, divorce, breakups, having to move, having children, depression, things that distract you, lack of interest, and the list goes on.
 Eventually, things happen, and they WILL affect your trading.
-The market may change, a strategy may stop working.
+The market may change or a strategy may stop working.
 It happens.